 Further, people who have been regularly investing since 2009 have seen their wealth soar.
 The S&P 500 and real estate are both up tremendously.

 Those who hoarded cash or simply spent all their money did not see their wealth grow nearly as much.
 Only recently, has median household income reached new highs.
 It went nowhere between 2000 – 2016.
+In 2021, the median household income is roughly $68,000.

 Income By Household Needed To Be Upper Class